tonypags/resume/A-Pagliaro-Resume.md

 **DevOps Engineer** May 2021 - Present
 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.
 * Advancing use of test/development environments and version control.
+* Reauthoring PHP-based website, including modular web form templates, a global navbar, and a fun football theme.
 * Authoring functional modules for migration from existing, unstructured script codebase.
+* Spearheading inventory initative across several IT teams, helping to create QA routines and actionable reporting for resolving deficiencies.
 * Overseeing all team projects to advance automation for IT Operations.
    * Automatically provision new servers based on existing ServiceNow change request form.
    * Retool several email parser scripts to leverage vendor APIs, inbound and outbound.
    * Design hybrid infrastructure for modern task execution, web forms, data collection, and reporting.
-* Implementing new dashboard platform for IT admins and management.
+* Implementing new dashboard platform for IT admins and management, integrating with team website.
+* Spearheading ServiceNOW knowledge base initiative to add revision history options to UI.
-* Designed database QA solution, collaborated with statistics team
+* Designed database QA solution, collaborated with statistics team.
 * Streamlining test procedures for production scripts.
 * Streamlining user offboarding to reduce manual effort required to discover all resources.
 * Participating in code reviews.